Qwen 3.6 35a3b & 27b are incredible, Gemma 4 26a4b & 31b are runners-up

 • 46 tokens per second with 8 bit quantization

-At that speed, there's hardly a need to use a more quantized version (Strix Halo is really turning out to be a great machine for the money, keeping in mind that it can handle much bigger models than Qwen 3.6 35a3).
+At that 8 bit speed, there's hardly a need to use a more quantized version (Strix Halo is really turning out to be a great machine for the money, keeping in mind that it can handle much bigger models than Qwen 3.6 35a3).

 Running a knowledge query with Qwen 3.6 35a3 connected to the Internet (in Jan), yielded truly great results.
 This little model can do very impressive research.